johnvilsack/python-notes/docs/first-steps.md

    - Click "Terminal (Admin)"
    - Click "Yes" when asked

+> [!INFO]
+> Windows Terminal is the preferred terminal app.
+If you don't have it, you can install it from the Microsoft Store.
+When in the app, you will want to use "PowerShell" as it is the modern, more useful command line.

 2. **Install uv Python Manager**
    - Copy and paste this command:<br>